World stocks scale fresh peaks on strong China, U.S. data

 “As the U.S. economy and then European economies open up, it should further help Asian exports.
 This should support emerging market and APAC equities as well as China equities and fixed income,” said Sebastien Galy, senior macro strategist at Nordea Asset Management.

-Gold prices rose to a seven-week high, on track for their best week since mid-December, as retreating U.S. Treasury yields and a softer dollar bolstered the metal’s appeal.
+Gold prices posted their biggest weekly percentage gain, about 4.5%, since early November as the slide this week in Treasury yields and a weaker dollar brightened the metal’s appeal.

 The dollar slid to a 4-week low against a basket of currencies after the sharp drop in Treasury yields on Thursday, as investors increasingly accepted the Federal Reserve’s vow to keep an accommodative policy stance for longer than expected.

-The yield on U.S. 10-year Treasuries rose to 1.5816%, pulling back from multi-week lows hit the prior session.
+The yield on U.S. 10-year Treasuries rose 4.6 basis points to 1.5763%, rebounding a bit from multi-week lows hit the prior session.

-Oil was modestly lower on Friday after a week of gains built on strong economic figures from the United States and China that offset concerns about rising COVID-19 infections in other major economies.
+Oil fell slightly after a week of gains built on strong U.S. and Chinese economic data that offset concerns about rising COVID-19 infections in other major economies.

-Reporting by Herbert Lash, additional reporting by Simon Jessop in London; Editing by Larry King, Kirsten Donovan
+Reporting by Herbert Lash, additional reporting by Simon Jessop in London; Editing by Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.